itsVinM/Tracker/README.md

 # Tracker
 Second version of a [project tracker](https://github.com/itsVinM/Python-Project-Tracker-v0) that was written previously with a different framework, now it is easier to set up locally, ideal for internal tracking and reporting.
+[Note: it is the base of some trackers that I have been providing to some companies 😄]

 #### Tools: